 After my XXL Chicken Grilled Stuffed Burrito is gifted to me by the cashier, a sense of calm washes over me.
 I am zen with my burrito.
 All is okay…except…I really need to find out who the first person who cultivated rice was.
 That guy was cool.

 I wolf down my burrito in the parking lot, hiding in my car so that people will not see the monster that I have become.
 I am Ahab, I am Galileo, I am Nostradamus.
 I have a prediction: People will not take my experience seriously.
 But I know that I am on to something.

 I go home and my heart palpitations subside.
 I begin to feel less smart.
-Consequently, I decide to take another 200 milligram pill.
-I don’t want my fiancee to think I’m a moron, I want her to see the potential that ModAlert has unleashed.
+Consequently, I decided to take another 200-milligram pill.
+I don’t want my fiancee to think I’m a moron, I want her to see the potential that Modalert has unleashed.

 Later in the night, I end up vomiting on my fiancee’s chest.
 I want to apologize to her, but I begin to contemplate the various things that vomit can lead to.
 It is said that frequent vomiting can lead to wet brain, a condition caused by stomach acid repeatedly rising up in your throat.
 This scares me.

 I end up sleeping with the blankets over my head.
-A panic has set in and I’m trying my best to ignore it.
+Panic has set in and I’m trying my best to ignore it.